Welcome to today's edition of the Rush 24-7 podcast.

 What in the world did he say?

-It's not what he said, it's what he would not say.
+It's what he would not say.

-He would not, he would not condemn this.
+He would not condemn this.

 Reporter after reporter after reporter, sycophant after sycophant after sycophant, stood up and gave Obama a clear, a clear path to just come down on these people.

-One reporter even stood up the third third time the question was asked because the first two questions, Obama punted.
+One reporter even stood up the third time the question was asked because the first two questions, Obama punted.

 He just will not provide the answer that everybody wants or even expects.